Last updated on September 25th, 2023 at 12:09 pm

 Disclosing flood and water damage

-Any cash house buyers should be made aware that you know there is water in your basement for eight months.
-Do not wait until summer to sell your home to hide the problem.
-Remember always disclose the growth of previous mold, termites, foundation, everything!
+Any buyers should be made aware that you know there is water in your basement for eight months.

-Always disclose repairs!
 The buyers will appreciate it and probably trust you more!
-If it is too costly, you can be someone will rent it.

 Disclosure in a flood zone